Symmetry in language statistics shapes the geometry of model representations: Discussion

 \section{Discussion}

-Word embedding models, text embedding models, and LLMs all learn to represent time and space in a remarkable fashion: cyclic time exhibits circular geometry, absolute time is represented as open one-dimensional manifolds, and geographical location can be decoded by linear probes.
-We have shown that this apparently universal behavior emerges from a single unifying principle: pairs of words that correspond to similar time or space co-occur more frequently in text.
-This effect is very much collective, since many words are e.g. seasonal or geographical.
-As a consequence, learned representational geometry is remarkably robust to local perturbations to the statistics.
+Word embeddings, text embedding models, and LLMs all learn to represent time and space in a remarkable fashion: cyclic time exhibits circular geometry, historical time takes the form of open and curved one-dimensional manifolds, and geographic maps are represented as curved sheets.
+In addition, the high-dimensional ``overtones'' in these vectors enable linear probes to easily decode temporal and spatial coordinates.
+We have shown that this behavior emerges from a single unifying principle: pairs of words for times (or places) co-occur with a frequency that is dominated by their temporal (or spatial) separation.
+Importantly, this effect is collective, since there are many words that carry seasonal or geographical semantics.
+As a consequence, the learned representational geometry is remarkably robust to perturbations of the statistics.

+We emphasize that the foundation of our theory lies in the low-order correlational statistics of the training data.
+We prove our results in word embedding models, where closed-form training dynamics enable us to explicitly bridge the data statistics to the learned representations, but we find that these predictions carry over to a diverse set of larger sequence models.
+This suggests that the geometric structure of internal model representations is largely governed by task-agnostic and architecture-agnostic principles.
+Several recent works give evidence for this idea, including \cite{shai2024transformers,prieto2026data,shai2026transformers}.

+Though our experiments focus on model representations of time and space, a growing body of empirical evidence indicates that a zoo of such manifolds exists within language models, corresponding to concepts as varied as color, temperature, and age \citep{modell2025origins,bhalla2026sparse}.
+Evidently, these models develop a form of perceptual grounding (e.g., internally representing hues as a color wheel) despite being trained exclusively on text.
+Assuming that these geometries are indeed driven by low-order text statistics, these findings suggest that the principles we develop in this paper may reveal the degree and character of such learned perceptual structure.

-An intriguing question is if such arguments play a role in neuroscience as well.
-In this respect it is worth noting that grid cells, which encode two-dimensional space in the mammalian entorhinal cortex, display a firing pattern that can be interpreted as the interference of a small number of Fourier modes \citep{hafting2005microstructure,dordek2016extracting,stachenfeld2017hippocampus}.
-Our work illustrates that seeking to predict the next position of the animal from a dataset of past trajectories (e.g. characterized as a succession of landmarks as in \citep{rajuSpaceLatentSequence2024}) will spontaneously create such representations, in either shallow or deep networks.
+An intriguing question is whether such arguments play a role in neuroscience as well.
+In this respect, it is worth noting that grid cells---which encode two-dimensional space in the mammalian entorhinal cortex---display a firing pattern that can be interpreted as the interference of a small number of Fourier modes \citep{hafting2005microstructure,dordek2016extracting,stachenfeld2017hippocampus}.
+Our work illustrates that seeking to predict the next position of the animal from a dataset of past trajectories (e.g., characterized as a succession of landmarks as in \cite{rajuSpaceLatentSequence2024}) will spontaneously create such representations, in either shallow or deep networks.